bioidiap/bob.measure/doc/ci.rst

 Is there a better way to compare 2 systems?
 ===========================================

-TLDR: Use our [GOUTTE-2005]_ implementation to compare two systems using the F1-score.
+TL;DR: Use our [GOUTTE-2005]_ implementation to compare two systems using the F1-score, or a paired comparison.

 In Machine Learning, one typically wants to compare two (or more) systems when subject to the same input data (samples).
 Interval estimates provided in this